Home » Instant Pot » Instant Pot Farro

 Rinse farro after cooking: Once farro is done, lift the strainer basket (or move the farro to a colander) and give a good rinse under cool or warm running water.

-Recommended Equipment: For this Instant Pot, I used this perforated strainer (cutting off the black rubber handle to not cook with plastic), but this official IP mesh strainer combo (affiliate links) looks great too, and on my to-get list!
+Recommended Equipment: For this Instant Pot, I used this perforated strainer (cutting off the black rubber handle to avoid cooking with plastic), but this official IP mesh strainer combo (affiliate links) looks great and is on my to-get list!

 top down view of different types of farro cooked in the instant pot.